JR-Mitchell/npm-notes/notes/react with babel.md

 ```

 Here, we add `x?`, which is the RegEx code for zero or one 'x' characters, meaning that webpack will use this rule to process both files ending `.js` and files ending `.jsx`.

+## If you've already read my notes on TypeScript, you're ready to read about combining TypeScript with React (TODO)

+## If you haven't, learn about TypeScript [here](https://github.com/JR-Mitchell/npm-notes/blob/master/notes/typescript%20with%20babel.md)